-- ADC is a civil rights organization committed to defending the rights of people of Arab descent and promoting their rich cultural heritage.
+- American-Arab Anti-Defamation Committee (ADC) is a civil rights organization committed to defending the rights of people of Arab descent and promoting their rich cultural heritage.
 ADC was founded by former U.S. Senator James Abourezk in 1980.
 Today, ADC is the largest Arab American grassroots organization in the U.S. ADC supports the human and civil rights of all people and opposes racism and bigotry in any form.

-- Over 100 years later, AJC's unparalleled global diplomacy and legislative advocacy leverage our unique relationships with powerful leaders who influence policy.
+- Over 100 years later, American Jewish Committee's (AJC) unparalleled global diplomacy and legislative advocacy leverage its unique relationships with powerful leaders who influence policy.
 AJC is best positioned to respond to global challenges confronting the well-being of the Jewish people and threatening democratic values worldwide.

-- The Anti-Defamation League was founded in 1913 "to stop the defamation of the Jewish people and to secure justice and fair treatment to all."
+- The Anti-Defamation League of B'nai B'rith (ADL) was founded in 1913 "to stop the defamation of the Jewish people and to secure justice and fair treatment to all."
 Now the nation's premier civil rights/human relations agency, ADL fights anti-Semitism and all forms of bigotry, defends democratic ideals and protects civil rights for all.
 San Diego chapter

-- MALDEF strives to implement programs that are structured to bring Latinos into the mainstream of American political and socio-economic life; providing better educational opportunities; encouraging participation in all aspects of society; and offering a positive vision for the future.
+- The Mexican American Legal Defense & Educational Fund (MALDEF) strives to implement programs that are structured to bring Latinos into the mainstream of American political and socio-economic life; providing better educational opportunities; encouraging participation in all aspects of society; and offering a positive vision for the future.

 - The National Congress of American Indians, founded in 1944, is the oldest, largest and most representative American Indian and Alaska Native organization serving the broad interests of tribal governments and communities.

-- We bolster the strength of local LGBT activism in rural enclaves, small towns and cities nationwide.
-We build grassroots political muscle at every level by training activists, strengthening the infrastructure of local and state allies and organizing broad-based campaigns creating public support for full equality of LGBT people.
+- The National Gay and Lesbian Task Force Policy Institute bolsters the strength of local LGBT activism in rural enclaves, small towns and cities nationwide.
+The organization builds grassroots political muscle at every level by training activists, strengthening the infrastructure of local and state allies and organizing broad-based campaigns creating public support for full equality of LGBT people.

 - Founded in 1970, the Native American Rights Fund (NARF) is the oldest and largest nonprofit law firm dedicated to asserting and defending the rights of Indian tribes, organizations and individuals nationwide.

-- Founded in 1973 as the Organization of Chinese Americans, OCA aims to embrace the hopes and aspirations of Asian Pacific Americans in the United States.
+- Founded in 1973, the Organization of Chinese Americans (OCA) aims to embrace the hopes and aspirations of Asian Pacific Americans in the United States.

-- Provides domestic violence and sexual assault advocacy through clinics, assistance in family law matters, and court accompaniment services.
+- The Cneter for Community Solutions provides domestic violence and sexual assault advocacy through clinics, assistance in family law matters, and court accompaniment services.
 Provides assistance in simple divorces based on sliding scale.
 Restraining order assistance and court accompaniment are free.